Nuka-AI/nuka-ai.github.io/docs/posts/2026-07-28-Semantic-Kernel-disclosure.md

 This oversight culminates in a full-chain Remote Code Execution (RCE) vulnerability driven by **CWE-1039 (Insecure Automated Optimizations)**.
 We demonstrate how an AI agent can be manipulated into overwriting its own host application's source code (internally tracked as the "Self-Nuke" vector).

-Crucially, our forensic analysis spanning versions 1.47.0 through 1.48.0 proves that Microsoft's previous attempts to secure the framework have failed.
+Crucially, my forensic analysis spanning versions 1.47.0 through 1.48.0 proves that Microsoft's previous attempts to secure the framework have failed.
 We are disclosing **six independent Day-Zero bypass vectors** that completely evade the official patch issued for the February 6th Path Traversal vulnerability (**CVE-2026-25592**).
 This research proves that the current framework security model is architecturally unsound, relying on siloed, cosmetic filters rather than foundational security principles like mandatory input canonicalization.

 ---